Room & Board | Simple Living Stipend | Medical Insurance | Transportation | Advice on Navigating Student Loans

 - Each volunteer is assigned a professional mentor at their service site to guide and support them through their year of service.
 This mentor is a seasoned professional in the volunteer’s field of work.
 Mentors meet with volunteers once a month to check in and assist them when needed.

 LV Alum Mentor

-Lasallian Volunteers is a member several national organizations that promote and celebrate service namely Catholic Volunteer Network, Service Nation, and Forum for Theological Exploration.
+- Lasallian Volunteers is a member of several national organizations that promote and celebrate service namely Catholic Volunteer Network, Service Nation, and Forum for Theological Exploration.

 LVs benefit from membership in these organizations and many opportunities that come from association with peer programs, service coalitions, and other groups in the field of long-term service such as: retreat, conference, and scholarship opportunities